 Under the depreciated replacement cost approach, the building value is taken to be equal the cost of replacing the building in its existing condition.
 This is determined by taking the current replacement cost of the building as new and allowing for depreciation for physical, functional and economic obsolescence.

 4. INVESTMENTS IN SUBSIDIARIES

-Co mpany

-2017 2016
+Cor npany

-RM'000 RM'000
+2018 RM'000 2017 RM'000

-At cost

-Unquoted shares in Malaysia 76,261 76,082
+At cost Unquoted shares in Malaysia 76,261 76,261